15 Best Upcoming Space Horror Video Games We Can’t Wait To Play - Gameranx

 Release Date: TBA

-Level Zero is an upcoming tactical horror game that puts online multiplayer action at its heart.
-The action is in first-person mode, ensuring that the space horror players will find themselves dealing with is truly up close and personal.
+Level Zero is an upcoming tactical horror game featuring online multiplayer action at its heart.
+The action is in first-person mode, ensuring that horror lovers will find themselves dealing with the scares close and personal.
 Working in teams, scientist players will need to repair the space station’s lighting controls and restore power to eliminate the hostile creatures that are terrorising the vessel.

-Of course, the opposing team will take on the roles of the aforementioned creatures, and need to stop the first team from making the repairs to the ship, using a range of telepathic skills to neutralise them.
+Of course, the opposing team will take on the roles of the aforementioned creatures, and need to stop the first team from making the repairs to the ship, using a range of telepathic skills to neutralize them.
 The action takes place in complete darkness, and with the alien-like creatures terrified of bright light, it’s imperative that the scientist team gets the power back on quickly.
 This looks like a tense but exciting multiplayer take on space horror, and definitely one to keep an eye on.

 #8 Warhammer 40,000: Darktide